 The village of Herrings was presented with a citizen's petition for dissolution under General Municipal Law Article 17-A in July 2015.
 In cases where a petition is received to dissolve, rather than being initiated by the village Trustees by resolution, a referendum on the decision to dissolve puts the matter to vote prior to completion of a Dissolution Plan.
 That referendum was held on November 3, 2015 and affirmed the dissolution process to move forward.
 This elector initiated dissolution also begins an abbreviated timeline for completion of the Plan (see Appendix D): 180 days from the first board meeting after the successful vote to dissolve.
 As a result, at the time of the December 6, 2015 board meeting it was decided to form a Dissolution Committee comprised of both village and town stakeholders to shepherd the process.
 The NYS Tug Hill Commission was asked to assist with preparation of the Dissolution Study & Plan.
 Both a list of Dissolution Committee members and a timeline can be found as appendices to this document.
-The Plan must be completed by June 3, 2016.
+The draft Plan was completed by the committee on June 2, 2016 and approved by the village at its June 5, 2016.